stpaulchuck/FCC-Practice-Exam-Generator/README-old2.md

 ## **About the projects**

 This project contains three programs: the text question pool document cleaner, the text question pool parser, and the practice exam generator.
 I am uploading a source file folder containing a Visual Studio 2019 solution which contains the three projects.
 I've clipped off all the stuff below the source code folder level except the properties folder, as you don't need those things to work with the solution initially and it will keep the download size reasonable.
-You can pull this solution into VS2019 or VS2022 and then compile.
+You can pull this solution into VS2019 and then compile.
 Note that I have set the projects to use .Net 4.7.2 (the latest as of this time).
 Make sure you have it installed.

 In the projects I used regular expressions (the Regex class).
 I needed a couple helper programs to do that.
 Instead of uploading them to this repository I am going to give you the URL's where to find them so that you can always have the latest versions.